Valafi/UE5-Style-Guide/README.md

 > #### Snake_case
 >
 > Words can arbitrarily start upper or lowercase but words are separated by an underscore, e.g. `desert_Eagle`, `Style_Guide`, `a_Series_of_Words`.

-<a name="terms-var-prop"></a>

-### Variables / Properties

-The words 'variable' and 'property' in most contexts are interchangable.
-If they are both used together in the same context however:

-<a name="terms-property"></a>

-#### Property

-Usually refers to a variable defined in a class.
-For example, if `BP_Barrel` had a variable `bExploded`, `bExploded` may be referred to as a property of `BP_Barrel`.

-When in the context of a class, it is often used to imply accessing previously defined data.

-<a name="terms-variable"></a>

-#### Variable

-Usually refers to a variable defined as a function argument or a local variable inside a function.

-When in the context of a class, it is often used to convey discussion about its definition and what it will hold.

 <a name="00"></a>